Arts and Culture

 Arts Hub at Kingston Beach

 The new Arts Hub gallery behind Kingston Beach Hall opened in late June 2012.
 Several exhibitions are expected to be held in this innovative new space.
 The gallery opening hours are at the discretion of the exhibitor.
 The gallery must be attended at all times by the exhibitor or an approved agent of the exhibitor.
 Artists who wish to exhibit in Arts Hub, can contact Council's Arts and Cultural Officer on (03) 6211 8135.
-Artist guidelines for exhibiting are also available for viewing.
+Kingston Beach Arts Hub Guidelines for Exhibitors are also available for viewing.

 Arts and Culture now on Twitter